 - 1. Complete all of the steps outlined in chapter 2, "Preparing databases for Custom Web Publishing." - 2.
-Check that Custom Web Publishing has been enabled and properly configured in FileMaker Server Admin Console.
+Check that Custom Web Publishing has been enabled and properly configured using the CLI.
 See FileMaker Server Help. - 3.
 Verify that the web server and the Web Publishing Engine are running. - 4.
 Copy or move your site files to the web server component of your FileMaker Server deployment.